microsoft/autogen/README.md

 ### Do you use Discord for communications?

-We are also unable to use Discord for project discussions.
+We are unable to use Discord for project discussions.
 Therefore, we request that all discussions take place on https://github.com/microsoft/autogen/discussions/ going forward.

 ### What about forks?